New! Add Legal Advice & HR Law Webinars to your subscription. Learn more

 • does not perform work at any other location where the employer carries on business.

 Typically, employers must post notice of termination of 50+ employees in the establishment.
-With Bill 79, employers will also have to provide notice to each affected employee, including those engaged in remote and hybrid work.
+With this update, employers will also have to provide notice directly to each affected employee, including those engaged in remote and hybrid work.

 Additional Issues for Remote Workforces